 However, in this post we’ll only focus on the most important pieces of cruise insurance; Carnival’s Cost and Coverage compared to a 3rd party alternative.

-We compared the coverage provided by Carnival to the three leading cruise insurance providers out there (Allianz, Travel Guard, and Travelex).
+We compared the coverage provided by Carnival to the three leading cruise coverage providers out there (Allianz, Travel Guard, and Travelex) using the InsureMyTrip Free Insurance Quote Tool.
 Based on this comparison, we assigned a letter grade to the Cruise Insurance offered by Carnival.

 We broke down Carnival’s Insurance Policy by each major item, including the following.

 Carnival will reimburse up to $10,000 if you need medical help after injuring yourself while on your trip.
 You must receive initial treatment while on vacation and all further treatment must occur within 52 weeks of the date of the accident.

 The following items are included in your cruise coverage with Carnival.

 We give Carnival an F for their Medical Coverage.
 At just $10,000, the company is leaving you very exposed to risk.
 Most people consider this and the “evacuation coverage” as the most important pieces to their policy.

 Medical Accidents are the scariest and potentially costliest risks we have when traveling.
 We’ve heard many horror stories including heart attacks, excursion mishaps, unexpected illness, etc. Expenses add up quickly while on a ship or in a foreign port.

 We advise no less than $50,000 in Medical Coverage.
 At just $10,000, Carnival is far short of this recommendation.
 We’d never consider cruise insurance from Carnival for this reason alone.

 Carnival will pay up to $30,000 if an accident or sickness requires medical evacuation during your cruise.